If you came to this page directly, you might wish to read a page with an introduction to this section first.

 Details of the reliefs on fallen architectural elements

-The ruins of the palace were discovered in 1840.
 A significant section of the remaining decoration of the entrance to the enclosure (it opens in a separate window) was given to German Emperor Wilhelm II as a gift from Ottoman Sultan Abdul Hamid II just before World War I and today it is on display at the Pergamon Museum in Berlin.

-(left) "Cipollino" columns (taken from a Roman building, perhaps the Temple to Hercules at Amman); (right-above) one of the small towers with a stone with holes for a betting game; (right-below) a latrine in one of the towers behind the main hall
+(left) "Cipollino" columns (taken from a Roman building, perhaps the Temple to Hercules at Amman); (right-above) one of the small towers with a stone with cavities for a betting game; (right-below) a latrine in one of the towers behind the main hall

 An interesting feature of the palace is that it was partly built with baked bricks, something which was rarely done in Jordan, but was typical of Roman construction techniques, not only in Rome (you might wish to see the Temple to Serapis in Pergamum).